-- The additional text-to-speech feature, animated backgrounds and vaster music library, in addition to the library of PLR articles, make Instant Video Wizard a product that gives you more bang for your buck than Content Samurai.
-This is no longer as much of a pro as Content Samurai now provides its own text-to-speech feature.
+- The bigger music library, in addition to the library of PLR articles, make Instant Video Wizard a product that gives you more bang for your buck than Content Samurai.
+This is no longer as much of a pro as Content Samurai now provides its own text-to-speech feature and motion backgrounds.

 - The additional features in Instant Video Wizard outweigh the 25% discount available for Content Samurai.

 - Instant Video Wizard is a more complex tool than Content Samurai so its learning curve is quite a bit steeper.
 If you prefer a point-and-click solution to making videos, Content Samurai would be the better option for you.

 - Video rendering times are much slower than Content Samurai but it’s something you get used to